YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Now you know how I spend rainy Tuesdays and Wednesdays.

-You need to ensure you have completed all your exercises and homework before sitting in front of the computer or TV.
+You must ensure that you have completed all your exercises and homework before sitting in front of the computer or TV.

 Remember, too, if you’re going to binge-watch, you have to pace yourself.